YB-Bank/YB-Bank/README.md

 ## 👋 HI I'M YOUSSEF

 About Me:
-"A hands-on Physics & Electronics student dedicated to transforming theoretical logic into functional hardware solutions.
+A hands-on Physics & Electronics student dedicated to transforming theoretical logic into functional hardware solutions.
 Specializing in Embedded C/C++ and Python, with practical experience in simulating complex systems using MATLAB/Simulink and Proteus.
+​
-​🛠️ Hardware: ESP32, Arduino, Sensors Interfacing, IoT Architecture.
+🛠️ Hardware: ESP32, Arduino, Sensors Interfacing, IoT Architecture.

 ​💻 Software: Automation scripts, No-Code workflows, Data simulation.

-​🚀 Currently building a robust portfolio of smart systems to solve real-world industrial and automation challenges."
+​🚀 Currently building a robust portfolio of smart systems to solve real-world industrial and automation challenges.

 ---